ResearchComputing/Documentation/docs/running-jobs/job-resources.md

 ### Slurm Resource Flags

 Job scripts, the `sbatch` command, and the `sinteractive` command support many different resource requests in the form of flags.
-These flags are available to all forms of job subission.
+These flags are available to all forms of job submission.
 To review all possible flags for these commands, please visit the [Slurm page on sbatch](http://slurm.schedmd.com/sbatch.html).
 Below, we have listed some useful flags to consider when submitting your job script.

 | Type               | Description                                         | Flag                       |
 | :----------------- | :-------------------------------------------------- | :------------------------- |